The Six Stages of Mother-Daughter Relationships: A Guide to Healing and Growth

 For daughters with mother wounds:

 If you didn't experience this collaborative shift with your mother, you might struggle with decision-making or seeking advice.
-It's okay to look for this supportive, collaborative relationship with other trusted women in your life.
+It's okay to look for this supportive, collaborative relationships with other trusted women in your life.

 For mothers: